dv96/github-demo/README.md

 # github-demo
-Simple demo repositorz to show the basic Git workflow
+Simple demo repository to show the basic Git workflow